Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 One perk of learning with an instructor or enrolling in a language program at any traditional educational institution is getting feedback on practically everything.

-Whether you spelled a word correctly, how well you translated a sentence, was your intonation appropriate for the situation, and so on.
+Whether you spelled a word correctly, how well you translated a sentence, whether your intonation was appropriate for the situation, and so on.

 Apps can do only a fraction of it.

-It can shortly become frustrating when you believe your advancement is stagnating because of the shortcoming of language apps.
+It can shortly become frustrating when you believe your advancement is stagnating because of the shortcomings of language apps.

 Language learning apps do reasonably well in providing basic suggestions on relatively simple things.

-For example, apps that focus on learning vocabulary can help you learn the words’ orthography.
+For example, apps focusing on learning vocabulary can help you understand the words’ orthography.

-They can check if you matched a term with the accurate translation or inserted the right word into a sentence.
+They can check if you matched a term with an accurate translation or inserted the right word into a sentence.

-But there are many types of response that apps cannot address.
+However, there are many types of responses that apps cannot address.

-When you translate a sentence rightly, you cannot discuss other possible ways of answering with an app.
+When you translate a sentence correctly, you cannot discuss other possible ways of answering with an app.

 Or it cannot explain to you that the translation and interpretation are correct, but it is too informal or formal for the situation.

-Most have no option of reporting errors to avoid having them repeated.
+Most have no option to report errors to avoid having them repeated.

-Apps are not beneficial when you need to work on your pronunciation, listening improvement, or practice speaking.
+Apps are not beneficial when you need to improve pronunciation, improve listening, or practice speaking.

-Some apps can help you get in touch with online teachers who can check your accent and elocution or with native-speakers for conversing.
+Some apps can help you connect with online teachers who can check your accent and elocution or with native speakers with whom you can converse.

 3. It can create an inadequate sense of success

-Feeling a sense of achievement and success is excellent when you are learning a foreign language.
+Feeling a sense of achievement and success is excellent when learning a foreign language.

-It is great excitement that reinforces your positive associations with the language and keeps you motivated, learning more, and moving forward.
+Great excitement reinforces your positive associations with the language and keeps you motivated to learn more and move forward.

-But the perception of accomplishment that language learning apps create can be rather insufficient, if not entirely false.
+However, the perception of accomplishment that language learning apps create can be insufficient, if not entirely false.

-The matter is, the primary purpose of language learning apps are to get things right is relatively easy.
+The primary purpose of language learning apps is to get things right, which is relatively easy.

-They divided the information into small, simple to digest portions, and a spaced repetition system is provided.
+They divided the information into small, simple-to-digest portions, and a spaced repetition system was provided.

 The tasks you get are not overly complicated.